opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud/credit-card-fraud.md

     model_uri=f"models:/{model_name}/{model_version}"
 )
 ```
-Here is where we set up everything needed for loading the model from MLFlow.
-The environment variable MLFLOW_ROUTE is set in the Dockerfile to `http://mlflow-server.mlflow.svc.cluster.local:8080`.
+Here is where we set up everything that's needed for loading the model from MLFlow.
+The environment variable MLFLOW_ROUTE is set in the Dockerfile.
 You can also see that we specifically load version 1 of the model called "DNN-credit-card-fraud" from MLFlow.
 This makes sense since we only ran the model once, but is easy to change if any other version or model should go into production

->**NOTE:** If the MLFlow route you found in [step 1](#11-mlflow-route-through-the-visual-interface) differs from `http://mlflow-server.mlflow.svc.cluster.local:8080`, then you will need to change the MLFLOW_ROUTE variable in the Dockerfile.

 We are going to deploy the application with OpenShift by pointing to the GitHub repository.
 It will pull down the folder, automatically build a container image based on the Dockerfile, and publish it.